catseye/Chrysoberyl/README.markdown

 just be a page on a wiki.)
 Only one distribution can be the reference distribution for a language.

+If `has-reference-distribution` is not false, we expect a language to have a `reference-distribution`.
+If that key is not present, we look for a distribution called `Language distribution` where `Language` is the name of the language.

 A language may also have multiple implementations.
 Each implementation may or may not be in a distribution; a distribution may contain multiple implementations.
 Only one implementation can be the reference